Eat That Frog: A Realistic Approach to Reaching Your Goals

 4. Think long-term to make better short-term decisions

-5. Procrastinate on purpose – Procrastinate intentionally on your 80% tasks and NOT your 20% tasks
+5. Procrastinate on purpose – Procrastinate intentionally on your 80% of tasks and NOT your 20% of tasks

 6. Use the ABCDE method: “A” tasks are things you must do (YOUR FROG) | “B” tasks are things you should do | “C” tasks are nice-to-dos | “D” tasks are things you should delegate to someone else so you have more time for your “A” tasks | “E” tasks are things you should eliminate